Erik Bickerstaff

-Erik Bickerstaff (born July 25, 1980) is a former American football fullback in the National Football League for the Dallas Cowboys and Oakland Raiders.
-He played college football at the University of Wisconsin–Madison.
+Erik Bickerstaff (born July 25, 1980) is an American former professional football fullback who played in the National Football League for the Dallas Cowboys.
+He played college football for the Wisconsin Badgers.

-Early years
+Early life

 Bickerstaff attended Waukesha North High School.
 As a junior, he posted 1,516 yards and 16 touchdowns, receiving All-league honors as a running back.
 He was suspended for his senior season after being caught drinking.

 He also lettered in track, where he was a three-time All-league selection running the 400 metres hurdles.

 College career

 Bickerstaff walked-on at the University of Wisconsin–Madison.
 As a redshirt freshman, he was moved to fullback and registered only one carry in a 59-0 win against Indiana University.
 He was the backup fullback as a sophomore.
 He played mainly on special teams as a junior.

 Although he had earned a scholarship as a senior in 2002, he was ruled academically ineligible for his final season, after discovering that his low ACT score made him eligible for just three season and not four.
 He transferred to Stillman College, but the program had just been accepted to the NCAA and he ended up with the same problem, so he returned to Wisconsin and spent his senior season working as a janitor at Camp Randall Stadium.